 Under "Public Comment," the public may address the Commission on any subject not listed on the agenda.
-Each speaker may address the Commission once under Public Comment for a limit of three minutes.
-Please clearly state your name and address or political jurisdiction in which you live.
-The Commission cannot act on items not listed on the agenda and, therefore, the Commission cannot respond to non-agenda issues brought up under Public Comment other than to provide general information.
+Each speaker may address the Commission once under public comment for a limit of three minutes.
+You are not required to provide your name or City of residence, but it is helpful.
+The Commission cannot act on items not listed on the agenda and, therefore, the Commission cannot respond to non-agenda issues brought up under public comment other than to provide general information.